 It’s my feeling that the power of the play is that the word “vagina” unfortunately does keep shocking people.
 It is not often said in so-called polite society and still rarely talked about.
 But vaginas are increasingly in the news these days, as FGM keeps hitting the headlines and we hear increasing stories of gang rapes around the world.
 So I would suggest that the monologues in The Vagina Monologues need to keep evolving.
 It all feels a little dated, but there is still plenty more to say.

 The Vagina Monologues is currently touring nationally.
 Jane saw The Vagina Monologues at Bristol Hippodrome on 28 October.
 Click here for details of further dates until 28 November.
+Feature photo by Charles Deluvio on Unsplash showing a cut grapefruit on a red, shiny, crumpled background intended to look a bit like a vagina.
 The photos show the three performers, wearing black with red feather boas.